-If you believe you or someone else is the victim of cyberbullying, you must speak to an adult as soon as possible.
-This person could be a parent/guardian, or a member of staff on your safety network.
+❖ If a student believes that he/she or someone else is the victim of cyberbullying, he/she must speak to an adult as soon as possible.
+This person could be a parent/guardian, or a member of staff on safety network.